-Photo 88: Leaving deadwood in the forest.
-Source: Astrid Schilling Typical and exceptional fauna and flora species in forests Today you can find about 70 types of trees in Germany.
+Photo 89: Leaving deadwood in the forest.
+Source: Astrid Schilling

+Today you can find about 70 types of trees in Germany.
 The main types of trees are pine (Pinus sylvestris), spruce (Picea abies), beech (Fagus sylvatica) and oak (Quercus ssp.).